 “It is only my conjecture.
 Or would you use the word guess?”

 Jay folded back the man’s jacket.
 Heavy with blood, it clung to the shirt.
-Immediately they all looked for a label, and saw the jagged tear in the lining where one had been cut away.
-Jay touched the scalloped edge of what remained.
-“It’s not a razor cut,” he said.
-The other victims’ clothes had been cremated along with their bodies before Jay arrived, but the forensic reports described how all the labels had been removed with a blade so sharp it never snagged a thread.
+They all looked for a label, and saw the clean cut in the lining where one had been cut away.
+Jay touched the razor-straight edge of what remained.
+The other victims’ clothes had been cremated along with their bodies before Jay arrived, but the case files described how all the labels had been removed with a blade so sharp it never snagged a thread.

-Remembering that Detective Kulski had described the other couriers’ hands as soft—“not calloused like workers”—Jay lifted the dead man’s right hand by its wrist.
+Remembering that Detective Kulski had described the other couriers’ hands as soft—“not calloused like a worker’s hands”—Jay lifted the dead man’s right one by its wrist.
 Even in death it felt light, fragile: an old man’s hand.
-He looked to see if the man had hair in his ears, and he did.
-“He’s older than the others,” Jay said.
-“Easily mid-sixties.”
+He looked to see if the victim had hair in his ears and he did.
+“He’s older than the others.
+Almost seventy,” Jay estimated.

 “The Russians, they drink vodka, they look like this,” Basia told him.
-“In Russia, you can be twenty years old or one hundred, and you look like this.”
+“In Russia, you can be twenty or one hundred, and you look like this.”

-“It is not liking them, Agent Porter.
+“It is not disliking them, Agent Porter.
 It is knowing them.”

-Jay turned the dead man’s hand, and noticed a pronounced bump next to the little finger.
-He pressed it; it felt like the writer’s bump he had through high school, going away after he started using an electric typewriter in college.
+“His wedding ring is missing,” Jay remarked, noticing the paler band on the man’s already pale fingers.
+Then he saw something else: a pronounced bump next to the man’s little finger.
+He turned the hand to look at it, and pressed it.
+It felt like the writer’s bump he’d had through high school, before he switched to an electric typewriter in college.
 He showed it to Kulski.
 “What would cause a bump like that?”

-Neither did Jay, who couldn’t imagine what repetitive task could create a callous in that spot.
-He lowered the man’s arm to the ground, and stood and pulled off his rubber gloves.
+Jay couldn’t imagine a repetitive task that would create a callous in that spot.
+He lowered the man’s arm to the ground, stood, and pulled off his rubber gloves.
 “Ask the pathologist about it.
-Will Doctor Janiak do the autopsy again?”
+Will Doctor Nagorski do the autopsy again?”